 • New student enrollment and waiver of insurance information will be provided during orientation.

-2015-16 United Healthcare Student Resources Policy Brochure **LabCorp is the preferred In-Network Laboratory for UHCSR.
+**LabCorp is the preferred In-Network Laboratory for United Healthcare.

 ATTENTION INCOMING DOMESTIC GRADUATE SCHOOL AND PUBLIC HEALTH STUDENTS.
-Coverage may be purchased on an as needed basis. *This does not remove the requirement listed below to maintain health coverage while enrolled.
-International Students are required to enroll in the school plan unless current policy meets the requirements listed below.
+Coverage may be purchased on an as-needed basis. *This does not remove the requirement listed below to maintain health coverage while enrolled.
+International Students are required to enroll in the school plan unless you have a policy which meets the requirements listed below.

 |GSBS and SPH